evolution-gaming/scala-bootcamp/sbt/3-Inspect.md

-# Inspect the exisiting project
+# Inspect the existing project

 We will now investigate how sbt knew where to take the files from, where to take the libraries for running etc. For that we will use another, `5-inspect` project.